Mixed quarter at Home Depot with less storm damage to homes and a more anxious shopper

 It is the third consecutive quarter that Home Depot, an overperformer in recent years, has missed profit expectations.

-Home Depot's stock declined more than 3% before the opening bell Tuesday.
-Shares of rival Lowe's, which will report its quarterly results on Wednesday, fell more than 2%.
+Home Depot's stock declined 3% in early morning trading on Tuesday.
+Shares of rival Lowe's, which will report quarterly results Wednesday, fell slightly.

 “Our results missed our expectations primarily due to the lack of storms in the third quarter, which resulted in greater than expected pressure in certain categories,” CEO Ted Decker said in a statement.
 “Additionally, while underlying demand in the business remained relatively stable sequentially, an expected increase in demand in the third quarter did not materialize.
 We believe that consumer uncertainty and continued pressure in housing are disproportionately impacting home improvement demand.”